COLOUR BY GENDER

 As part of my colour-themed posts, I got to thinking about whether there’s a big difference in colour preferences between the sexes.
 Over the past week or so, I have been researching a little about colour and gender to see if I could find any studies.
-There are a few that have been conducted over the past couple of decades which draw some variations.
-The most interesting factor being that for both men and women, blue is the most preferred colour.
-I noticed that not all colours were included in the study with pink being the most obvious and popular colour missing.
+There are a few studies that have been conducted over the past couple of decades which draw some variations.

 This study was created by Joe Hallock a few years back:

 From my personal experience with my clients’ colour preferences, I would concur with blue being the most popular colour choice for both men and women.
 It’s a safe, dependable colour which is inoffensive and therefore popular.
 See my post on the colour blue for your brand to learn more ››

 Thinking more about offensive colours – colours that put people off – can you guess which is the most off-putting colour?
 I know for me it’s brown for it’s obvious connotations.
 From Hallock’s study, it seems that most people and both sexes are in agreement with me – it is brown.
 Closely followed by orange for both – I am positive this colour study would have given very different results in the 60s!